zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/introduction/introduction.md

 <!-- *List objectives for the lab - if this is the intro lab, list objectives for the workshop, for example:* -->

 In this lab, you will:
-* Set up Oracle Cloud Infrastructure Account (Provision
+* Set up an Oracle Cloud Infrastructure Account (Prerequisites)
-* Create Identity and Access Management (IAM) Resources (Setup
+* Create Identity and Access Management (IAM) Resources (Lab 1)
-* Provision the Peoplesoft Cloud Manager using Marketplace (Data Load
+* Provision the Peoplesoft Cloud Manager using Marketplace (Lab 2)
-* Configure Cloud Manager Settings (Query
+* Configure Cloud Manager Settings (Lab 3)
-* Review and Update a Topology (Analyze
+* Review and Update a Topology (Lab 4)
+* Subscribe to PeopleSoft Channels (Lab 5)
-* Create a New Environment Template (Visualize
+* Create a New Environment Template (Lab 6)
-* Create Environment in PeopleSoft
+* Create Environment in PeopleSoft (Lab 7)

 ### Prerequisites
 1. User already has a tenancy with Administrator user access.
+(Please complete "Prerequisites" section)

 2. My Oracle Support credentials.
 Please make sure that you can successfully login to [Oracle Support](https://support.oracle.com).
 Note down this login credential in a notepad.
 You will use it later to configure Cloud Manager.